ofilla/progExercises/README.md

 Exercises for programming, usually taken from various sources.
 If sample solutions are available they will be included.
 Some parts will be german since some sources are german.

 The exercises will be sorted by difficulty.
-I'll use 10 difficulty level.
+I'm currently using 10 difficulty levels.
 The meanings are taken from [here](https://wiki.freitagsrunde.org/Javakurs/%C3%9Cbungsaufgaben#Schwierigkeitsgrade):

 * **1**: Tutorial only, not much thinking needed.
 * **3**: Easy exercise.
 Insecure students are guided well.